soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 Instead of writing the implementation in (for example) the `Html` module, we write it in the `Html.Internal` module, which will export everything.
-Then we will import that module in the `Html` module, and write an explicit export list to only export the API we'd like to export (as before).
+Then we will import that module in the `Html` module and write an explicit export list to only export the API we'd like to export (as before).

 `Internal` modules are considered unstable and risky to use by convention.